Setting up as a freelancer in Portugal is something that you should know about as a digital nomad.

 In addition to this, you should now that income tax rates in Madeira and Azores differ from those on mainland Portugal.
 The tax rates in Madeira and Azores are slightly lower than on mainland Portugal with the Azores having the most beneficial regime.

 Apart from income taxes, you will also need to pay social contributions in Portugal.
 For self-employed individuals, the rate amounts to 21,4%.
 However, you should know about the corrections to the aforementioned principle.

-Second, you don’t calculate social contributions on your full income.
-Just like with your income taxes you calculate the taxes on a basis of 75% of your income.
-This brings your actual rate of social contributions as from the second year to 16,05%.
-You can opt to even lower these payments with an additional 25% but in that case you will also receive less benefits.
+First, you don’t calculate social contributions on your full income.
+If you provide services, you take 70% of your income as taxable basis for the social contributions.
+This brings your actual rate of social contributions to 15%.
+You can opt to even lower (or increase) these payments with a maximum amount of 25% but in that case you will also receive less (or more) benefits.